At our recent “Chatham House” meeting (graduates of the AICD course in Perth) we discussed the issues of:

 2. Consider Charity NED’s and cap a fixed flat amount

-3. Consider NED’s shares as part of settlement.
+3. Consider NED’s shares as part of the settlement.

 In summary, the reason why many people I have asked indicate that nothing is wrong with the current system is that the penalties are necessary to have big deterrents to avoid situations like HIH.
 I agree wholeheartedly.
 The area of reasonable concern is where directors act in good faith, being diligent and genuinely acting in the company’s best interests.
 Potential consequences are catastrophic but the rate of prosecution is low.
 John’s suggestions leave the big stick against fraud, but provide a more sensible position for NEDs.
 I look forward to the outcome of the government review in this area.